logzly. FutureRetire

 3. Low‑Cost Index Funds

 Instead of picking individual stocks, buy a broad market index fund (like an S&P 500 ETF).
 It spreads risk and costs only about 0.04% in fees each year.
+Consider low‑cost index funds, a core component of the low‑cost investment strategies outlined in our dedicated guide.
 For a 20‑year‑old, a 7% average return is realistic over the long run.

 Step 5: Automate Everything